 Allowing ourselves to disconnect is a choice, the same as spending a crazy amount at Target is a choice (guilty!), or buying that gym membership, or fixing something on the house or car.
 We have to choose the time away, choose it more than the other stuff.
 And sometimes the other stuff takes over, but the opportunity to redirect the ship back toward adventure and time together is never an unworthy endeavor.

 *Read the full article in the Winter Issue of Twist Travel Magazine – order you copy today!

 Founder, Walking on Travels

-Keryn is a freelance writer and digital influencer.
-Her work has been featured in Thrillist, Travelocity, and other publications looking for authentic, well-written content.
+Keryn is a freelance writer, content creator, brand ambassador, local TV contributor and digital strategy consultant.
+Her work has been featured in Thrillist, Travel Age West, and other publications looking for authentic, well-written content.
 She is also the founder of WalkingOnTravels.com, a site for the active, adventurous parent.